Start here.

 Process Digitiser

-Beyond the public research, Rob applies the same evidence-first method to private business problems through Process Digitiser.
+Beyond the public research, Rob applies the same evidence-first method to private business workflows through Process Digitiser.

 Upload your process evidence pack, spend 30 minutes with Rob, and get a practical AI-accelerated fix plan in 48 hours.
-Same discipline as Signal Desk, applied to one broken workflow at a time.
+The method applies source-led analysis to one broken workflow at a time.

 If you have a workflow that is too slow, too manual, or too dependent on one person knowing the trick — start the intake.
 Or download the Process Digitisation Checklist to run a quick self-audit first.